jecassis/foo_vis_milk2/README.md

 MilkDrop 2 (`vis_milk2`) is a music visualizer - a "plug-in" to the Winamp music player.
 The changes to the [MilkDrop 2 source code release](https://sourceforge.net/projects/milkdrop2/) from 5/13/13 (version 2.25c) include:

 - Porting VMS from DirectX 9 to Direct X 11.1.
-DirectX 11.1 is Direct3D 11.1, Direct2D 1.1, DirectWrite 1.1, and DXGI 1.2.
+DirectX 11.1 is Direct3D 11.1, DXGI 1.6, Direct2D 1.1, and DirectWrite 1.1.
 - Porting text layout and rendering from D3DX9 and GDI to DirectWrite and Direct2D, respectively.
 - Building DLL with Visual Studio 2022 (v143) Platform Toolset.
 - Minor bug and typo fixing so that the plug-in can be used in Winamp and foobar2000 music players without crashing.